 Harry recommenced.
 “The next few weeks were the worst.
 We still had the locket and no Ron.
-We could barely manage to do anything, we hardly spoke a word to each other.
+We could barely manage to do anything, Hermione and I hardly spoke a word to each other.
 Eventually we realised we had to get on with it.
 We decided to go to Godric's Hollow.”

 Harry then described the night the silver doe appeared, how he had decided to follow it and how the doe had led him to a frozen lake where he could see the Sword of Gryffindor resting on the lake floor.